-Religion was a profound part of the lives of ancient Egyptians as individuals and collectively as a nation.
-They believed in the afterlife, that following their earthly journey, they would live for eternity once they went through the final judgement.
-That is why they were hugely concerned about building tombs and filling them to the brim with everything they thought the deceased may need to live a good life on the other side.
+Religion was a profound part of ancient Egyptians’ lives as individuals and collectively as a nation.
+They believed in the afterlife and that they would live for eternity following their earthly journey once they went through the final judgement.
+That is why they were hugely concerned about building tombs and filling them with everything they thought the deceased might need to live a good life on the other side.

 In this matter, what we like to call the art of tomb building witnessed noticeable development in ancient Egypt.
 At first, pharaohs used to build pyramids as their burial places.
-Such architecture evolved so significantly until it was highlighted by the Great Pyramids of Giza—we explored this broadly in a recent story.
+Such architecture evolved significantly until the Great Pyramids of Giza highlighted it—we explored this broadly in a recent story.

-But just like how the high-waisted bell-bottom trousers, maxi dresses, pageboy and afro hairstyles were a thing during the 1970s but went extinct, the trend of pyramid building in Lower Egypt ended at some point and was later replaced by the Valley of the Kings and the Valley of the Queens in Upper Egypt.
+But just like the high-waisted bell-bottom trousers, maxi dresses, pageboy, and afro hairstyles that were popular in the 1970s but later went extinct, the trend of pyramid building in Lower Egypt ended at some point and was later replaced by the Valley of the Kings and the Valley of the Queens in Upper Egypt.

-In those valleys, tombs were rather rock-cut, completely hidden in the mountains or underground to provide more privacy and conservation, which it did for thousands of years.
-Yet, when a massive wave of Egyptomania took the world by storm during the 18th century, a huge excavation activity started, leading to an enormous stream of amazing discoveries.
+In those valleys, tombs were rather rock-cut, wholly hidden in the mountains or underground to provide more privacy and conservation, which it did for thousands of years.
+Yet, when a massive wave of Egyptomania took the world by storm during the 18th century, a vast excavation activity started, leading to an enormous stream of amazing discoveries.

-One of the earliest and most magnificent of such is that of King Seti I. This tomb best represents the innovation and brilliance ancient Egyptians attained back then.
-In this article, we will look into the reign of Seti I and go underground to explore his mighty tomb, which is nothing like any other, before or after.
+One of the earliest and most magnificent is that of King Seti I. This tomb best represents the innovation and brilliance ancient Egyptians attained back then.
+In this article, we will look into Seti I’s reign and go underground to explore his mighty tomb, which is nothing like any other, before or after.

 Seti I

-Coming to power in 1290 BC, Seti I had a relatively long reign of 20 years that allowed him to fulfil a lot of his ambitions.
-Most of those were highlighted by his many military campaigns and tremendous building activity.
+Coming to power in 1290 BC, Seti I had a relatively long reign of 20 years, allowing him to fulfil many of his ambitions.
+His many military campaigns and tremendous building activity highlighted most of those.
 Exploring those, in particular, would take as long as climate change needs to be reversed.
-So we will just limit it here to a couple of significant achievements.
+So, we will limit it here to several significant achievements.

 Fighting the Hittites

-Seti I was a great military leader, and his top priority was to expand Egypt’s borders.
-So he led military campaigns to and succeeded in dominating Canaan—this is now Palestine, Jordan, and Southern Syria and Lebanon.
-At the time, the Hittites also had an activity in the region.
+Seti I was a great military leader, and his top priority was expanding Egypt’s borders.
+So, he led military campaigns to and succeeded in dominating Canaan—this is now Palestine, Jordan, and southern Syria and Lebanon.
+At the time, the Hittites also had activity in the region.
 Those were ancient Anatolian people who established the Hattusa Empire in North and Central Anatolia, modern-day Turkey.

-The Hittites were extremely aggressive.
-They took over many of the Egyptian territories and generally represented a massive threat to the stability of Egypt.
-So Seti I got into many wars with them to weaken their grip.
-Although he could not completely destroy them, his son Ramesses II did, Seti I defeated the Hittites many times, stopped their march toward Egypt and regained control over some of the lost territories.
+The Hittites were highly aggressive.
+They took over many of the Egyptian territories and generally represented a massive threat to Egypt’s stability.
+So, Seti, I got into wars with them to weaken their grip.
+Although he could not completely destroy them, his son Ramesses II did.
+Seti I defeated the Hittites many times, stopped their march toward Egypt, and regained control over some of the lost territories.

 The Great Wall of Hypostyle

-When it comes to the building activity, Seti I made a significant development in architecture and was by far one of the most prolific pharaohs.
+Seti I made significant architectural developments regarding building activities and was one of the most prolific pharaohs.
 He built forts at the borders to protect Egypt and opened new quarries in Aswan from which stones were taken to build temples, shrines, statues and obelisks.

 Maybe one of the most famous and impressive monuments that Seti I built was the Great Wall of Hypostyle in al-Karnak Temple.

-This is an enclosed 5,000-square-metre wall, the largest in the world, comprising 16 rows of 134 huge columns on which a roof used to rest.
-The columns were made of sandstone in the shape of papyrus stalks, a plant from which ancient Egyptians used to make paper.
+This is an enclosed 5,000-square-metre wall, the largest in the world, comprising 16 rows of 134 massive columns on which a roof used to rest.
+The columns were made of sandstone in the shape of papyrus stalks, a plant from which ancient Egyptians made paper.

-The columns of the two middle rows are as tall as 24 metres and were topped with enormous open papyrus capitals.
+The columns of the two middle rows are as tall as 24 metres and are topped with enormous open papyrus capitals.
 The side columns, on the other hand, are 12 metres tall and have closed papyrus capitals.
-Inscriptions on the columns of the northern wing of the wall were completed during the reign of Seti I. They described scenes from his military expeditions and battles with the Hittites.
+Inscriptions on the columns of the northern wing of the wall were completed during Seti I’s reign.
+They describe scenes from his military expeditions and battles with the Hittites.

-The inscriptions on the southern wing, however, were completed by Seti I’s son, King Ramesses II, and they also described his wars and subsequent victory over the Hittites as well as the peace treaty he signed with them, the first of its kind in daa entiaaa wurld.
+The inscriptions on the southern wing, however, were completed by Seti I’s son, King Ramesses II.
+They also describe his wars and subsequent victory over the Hittites and the peace treaty he signed with them, the first of its kind in the entire world.

 Temple of Seti I

 Another outstanding monument that King Seti I built was the Great Temple of Abydos.
-Abydos was a sacred city where many pharaohs were buried, which made it, in later times, one of the most highly important archaeological sites and eventually a UNESCO World Heritage Site.
+Abydos was a sacred city where many pharaohs were buried, which later made it one of the most highly important archaeological sites and eventually a UNESCO World Heritage Site.

 The Great Temple of Abydos was an important religious site since it was primarily dedicated to the gods.
 It was built from limestone and surrounded by a gigantic enclosure wall.
-The temple had a remarkable L-shape design, included a large 12-column hypostyle hall like that in al-Karnak Temple and comprised many courtyards and chambers.
+The temple had a remarkable L-shaped design, including a large 12-column hypostyle hall like that in the al-Karnak Temple, and it comprised many courtyards and chambers.

-At the entrance, there is a stairway ramp that used to lead to a pylon which itself led to the inside of the temple.
+At the entrance, there is a stairway ramp that used to lead to a pylon that had thawed to the temple’s interior.
 While the stairway is still in good condition, the pylon was destroyed.

-What is so impressive about this temple is the beautiful inscriptions, decorations and reliefs on the walls that depict the achievements of the Pharaoh and scenes from the most important periods of his life as well as others from ancient Egyptian mythology.
+What is so impressive about this temple is the beautiful inscriptions, decorations, and reliefs on the walls, which depict the achievements of the Pharaoh and scenes from the most important periods of his life, as well as others from ancient Egyptian mythology.

-In a way to honour his predecessors who helped create the great civilisation of Egypt, Seti I built the Gallery of the Kings in his temple.
+In his temple, Seti I built the Gallery of the Kings to honour his predecessors, who helped create the great civilisation of Egypt.
 This is a wall list of all the names of the previous pharaohs Seti I recognised as powerful and significant.

-Such a wall is so valuable to Egyptologists since it informs them of a lot of things about the earlier periods of Egyptian history.
-They even equate its importance with that of the Palette of Narmer or the Rosetta Stone.
+Such a wall is valuable to Egyptologists since it informs them of many things about the earlier periods of Egyptian history.
+They even equate its importance with the Palette of Narmer or the Rosetta Stone.

 Tomb of Seti I

-King Seti I made sure his tomb would be as great as the other monuments he had constructed, and he was a man of his word.
-In fact, Seti I’s tomb turned out to be so magnificent that it broke many records.
+King Seti I was a man of his word, and he ensured his tomb would be as great as the other monuments he had constructed.
+Seti I’s tomb turned out to be so magnificent that it broke many records.

-First of all, it is the deepest tomb in the Valley of the Kings.
-It was dug diagonally underground with a total length of 137 metres, which made it the longest tomb in the entire Valley too.
-That is actually more than the height of the Great Pyramid of Giza.
+First, it is the deepest tomb in the Valley of the Kings.
+It was dug diagonally underground and has a total length of 137 metres, which makes it the longest tomb in the entire Valley.
+That is more than the height of the Great Pyramid of Giza.

 The tomb is also one of the largest in the Valley, with an area of 649 square metres.
-It comprises seven corridors and ten chambers found on different levels and leading to one another through gates and stairways.
+It comprises seven corridors and ten chambers, each on a different level and connected by gates and stairways.

 In addition, Seti I’s tomb is one of the best-decorated ones ever discovered.
-Not even a tiny space on the walls or the ceilings was left undecorated.
-Everywhere, there are inscriptions, reliefs and paintings dazzling in the most vivid colours that stayed preserved for thousands of years until the tomb was discovered in the early 19th century.
+Not even a tiny space on the walls or ceilings was left undecorated.
+Everywhere, there are inscriptions, reliefs, and paintings dazzling in the most vivid colours, preserved for thousands of years until the tomb was discovered in the early 19th century.

 Structure

-Well, a quick description of the tomb can mention that the tomb’s 17 chambers and corridors are distributed over the length of 137 metres; corridors have different lengths, and chambers have different areas.
-We can also say that some rooms have pillars and others do not, but all encompass thousands of inscriptions, paintings and decorations.
+Well, a quick description of the tomb can mention that the tomb’s 17 chambers and corridors are distributed over 137 metres; corridors have different lengths, and chambers have different areas.
+We can also say that some rooms have pillars and others do not, but all encompass thousands of inscriptions, paintings, and decorations.

-This would pretty much do the job; however, it does not give any sense of how complicated the structure of the tomb really is.
+This would pretty much do the job; however, it does not give any sense of how complicated the tomb’s structure really is.

-So here is how complicated the structure of the tomb really is.
+So here is how complicated the structure of the tomb is.

-What tourists first come across is an opening in the mountain, behind which are a few steps followed by a bench that leads to the official entrance of the tomb.
-These were added after the tomb was discovered to ease entry.
+Tourists first encounter an opening in the mountain.
+Behind it are a few steps followed by a bench that leads to the official entrance of the tomb.
+These steps were added after the tomb was discovered to ease entry.

 After Well Chamber E, a few descending steps lead to Pillared Chamber F, which, as the name suggests, has four pillars.

 Interestingly, this room has three gates.
-The first is what leads to it from Well Chamber E. The second is on the opposite side and leads through a few descending steps to the two-pillar Side Chamber Fa.
-Then there is an opening in the floor of Pillared Chamber F to which some steps called Descend F are attached.
+The first leads to it from Well Chamber E. The second is on the opposite side and leads through a few descending steps to the two-pillar Side Chamber Fa.
+Then, there is an opening on the floor of Pillared Chamber F, to which some steps called Descend F are attached.

-Descend F then takes visitors down to Corridor G and Corridor H, which in turn leads to Chamber I. This is a small room that precedes the most important chamber of this entire structure, Burial Chamber J.
+Descend F then takes visitors to Corridor G and Corridor H, leading to Chamber I. This small room precedes the most important chamber of this entire structure, Burial Chamber J.

 Burial Chamber J is where the Pharaoh was supposedly buried.
-It is the largest in the tomb with six pillars and five Side Chambers, Ja, Jb, Jc, Jd, and Je.
+It is the largest chamber in the tomb, with six pillars and five Side Chambers: Ja, Jb, Jc, Jd, and Je.
 These chambers have different sizes.
-One of them, Je, has four pillars and another, Jb, has two while the other three do not have any pillars but have the same small size.
+One, Je, has four pillars, and another, Jb, has two, while the other three do not have any pillars but are the same small size.

 The four-pillared Side Chamber Je is connected to the final Corridor K.